ejoebstl/rds-postgres-backup-s3-secure/README.md

 `S3_BUCKET`, the name of the S3 bucket to upload the backup to
 `S3_PREFIX`, prefix which will be prepended to the upload path (default: `backups`)
 `ENV OPENSSL_PUBLIC_KEY`, the public key
+`RATE_LMIT`, rate limiting of data transfer out of `pg_dump`.
+This can be used to avoid runing out of IOPS in RDS.
+The default is `10M`, which is tiny to minimize impact on the database.
+For details of the format, please refer the documentation of [pv](http://www.ivarch.com/programs/quickref/pv.shtml).

 ### Decrypting